 - Purchase life insurance

 - Exercise stock rights

 The following are optional powers that can be granted to your agent:

 Limited Power of Attorney

 A limited or “special” power of attorney authorizes your agent to act on your behalf only in specific situations.
-For example, you may be traveling outside the state or country, or may be unable to handle your affairs because of other commitments.

 Common special powers of attorney include the ability to:

 - Handle government issues and U.S. securities transactions

 A health care power of attorney allows your agent to make health care decisions on your behalf if you are unconscious, mentally incompetent or in any way unable to do so.

 For example, if a decision needed to be made about my mom’s health care while she was unconscious in surgery, I would have had to make that decision as her health care power of attorney.